 Minor and Major Behavior Notes (see sample at the back of this handbook) will be issued to students who are in violation of school rules including, but not limited to: fighting, dangerous acts, overt defiance, illegal acts, stealing, profanity, vandalism, and harassment.
 A copy of the behavior note will be sent home.
 Any student who receives one Major Note will be subject to a parent conference via the phone or in person.
 The Administrator will determine the procedure followed for each subsequent behavior note the student receives.
 Further discipline consequences may be given.
-Teachers and staff must give the students a warning and attempt to change the behavior using Positive Behavior Interventions & Supports before giving an Minor or Major Behavior Note, except in extreme circumstances.
+Teachers and staff must give the students a warning and attempt to change the behavior using Responsive Classroom principles and practices before giving a Minor or Major Behavior Note, except in extreme circumstances.